guayahack/main-mirror/site/en.md

 Join using [this invitation link](https://discord.gg/RHePucN4e9) to enter our Discord and follow the steps in `#rules`.

-Whether you're a beginner, experienced, or professional, you'll start by solving {doc}`/challenge/on-boarding-git-gitlab` and then decide which path you want to take.
+No matter if you are a beginner, experienced or professional, you will start by solving {doc}`/challenge/on-boarding-git-gitlab` and then decide which path you want to take.

 %this TOC is here only for reference
 %```{toctree}